An Artificial Sky

 How do you get in and out?
 You could cut a door into one of the sides, but I found it much simpler just to remove one of the wall panels and enter through the gap.
 We had our dome in a fairly dark room, so once inside we could just slide the panel crudely back into position without fastening it or having to worry too much about sealing out light.
 Furthermore, if the opening had been any smaller, adults and even Junior High students might have had some difficulty crawling in and out.

 If you have only one or two small groups using the planetarium, that will be all you need to do.
 However, after extended use, an unventilated cardboard box containing sixteen people and a hot projector will get unbearably stuffy.
-We tried setting a fan on the floor near the door, and that helped, but not much.
+We tried setting an electric fan on the floor near the door, and that helped a little, especially when we opened up an additional gap on the opposite side to allow flow-through.
 If you intend extended use for your planetarium, I suggest trying to implement some of Jeff Adkins’ ideas on how to ventilate the dome.

 Once you have a dome, how do you show stars and planets on the inside?
 A small toy projector like this one is cheap and quite effective at projecting stars onto the interior of a dome, but I found something much, much better: With a digital projector and a dome-shaped security mirror, you can display on the interior of the planetarium anything that you can display on your computer screen.
 With the free planetarium software Stellarium, you can display any and all components of the sky in any configuration.
 In a nutshell, you can play god with the sky.
 (One exception: while Stellarium can show just about anything under the sun, so to speak, one thing it does not do is to show the phase of the moon.
 The moon always appears as a full white disk, regardless of the phase.
 Perhaps in future editions….)